video-db/agent-toolkit/README.md

 **Real-world Examples:**

 - [VideoDB's Director](https://chat.videodb.io) `code-assistant` agent ([View Implementation ](https://github.com/video-db/Director/blob/main/backend/director/agents/code_assitant.py))
-- [VideoDB' Discord Bot](https://discord.com/invite/py9P639jGz) to power customer support and community help ([View Implementation ]())
+- [VideoDB's Discord Bot](https://discord.com/invite/py9P639jGz) to power customer support and community help ([View Implementation ]())
 - Integrate `llms-full.txt` directly into your LLM-powered workflows, agent systems, or AI coding environments.

 ### 2. llms.txt ([View »](https://videodb.io/llms.txt))

 ---

-A streamlined file following the [Answer.AI llms.txt proposal](https://github.com/answerdotai/llms-txt) Ideal for quick metadata exposure and LLM discovery.
+A streamlined file following the [Answer.AI llms.txt proposal](https://github.com/answerdotai/llms-txt).
+Ideal for quick metadata exposure and LLM discovery.

 > **ℹ️ Recommendation**: Use `llms.txt` for lightweight discovery and metadata integration.
 Use `llms-full.txt` for complete functionality.

 ### 3. MCP (Model Context Protocol)

-The VideoDB MCP Server connects with the Director backend framework providing a single tool for many workflows.
-For developerment, It can be installed and used in multiple ways, including globally via pip or with pipx for isolated environments.
-For more details on MCPs please visit [here](https://docs.videodb.io/add-videodb-mcp-server-in-clients-108)
+The VideoDB MCP Server connects with the Director backend framework, providing a single tool for many workflows.
+For development, it can be installed and used in multiple ways, including globally via pip or with pipx for isolated environments.
+For more details on MCPs, please visit [here](https://docs.videodb.io/add-videodb-mcp-server-in-clients-108)

 **Using uvx**